Peopling of India: Relation to "Negritos"

 The present-day Andamese are considered to be part of the "Negritos", several diverse ethnic groups who inhabit isolated parts of southeast Asia.
 Based on their physical similarities, Negritos were once considered a single population of related people, but the appropriateness of using the label 'Negrito' to bundle together peoples of different ethnicity based on similarities in stature and complexion has been challenged.
 Recent research suggests that the Negritos include several separate groups, as well as demonstrating that they are not closely related to the Pygmies of Africa.

 According to Vishwanathan et al. (2004), the typical "negrito" features could also have been developed by convergent evolution.
 According to Gyaneshwer Chaubey and Endicott (2013), "At the current level of genetic resolution, however, there is no evidence of a single ancestral population for the different groups traditionally defined as 'negritos'."
 Basu et al. 2016 concluded that the Andamanese have a distinct ancestry and are not closely related to other South Asians, but are closer to Southeast Asian Negritos, indicating that South Asian peoples do not descend directly from "Negritos" as such.

 Sri Lankan Vedda

 Groups ancestral to the modern Veddas were probably the earliest inhabitants of Sri Lanka.
 Their arrival is dated tentatively to about 40,000–35,000 years ago.
 They are genetically distinguishable from the other peoples of Sri Lanka, and they show a high degree of intra-group diversity.
 This is consistent with a long history of existing as small subgroups undergoing significant genetic drift.

 A 2013 study by Raghavan et al. showed that the Vedda are closely related to other groups in Sri Lanka and India, especially to Sinhalese and Tamils.
-They additionally found deep relations between the indigenous Vedda and other South Asian populations with the modern populations of Europe, the Middle East and Northern Africa, pointing to an shared origin possibly within the Indian Subcontinent and a dispersal outgoing from India.
+They additionally found deep relations between the indigenous Vedda and other South Asian populations with the modern populations of Europe, the Middle East and Northern Africa.